scholzj/build-your-own-social-media-analytics-with-apache-kafka/README.md

    If you want, change the code to prepare a new experiment.
    Once ready, run the code using `mvn quarkus:dev` and watch the output.

+## Other examples

+You can use also other examples and play with them.
+The files `90-kafka-search.yaml`, `91-strimzi-search.yaml`, and `92-avfc-search.yaml` contain some other example searches as well.

 ## Useful commands

 These commands might be useful when playing with the demo: